arilotter/vaportrade/README.md

 # PRE-LAUNCH TODO:
 - [] keep listeners for all not-yet-filled signed orders around, and fire trade success if we hit one!
-- [x] what happens if p1 signs, p2 changes order.. how do we invalidate p1's order without paying? :| e.g. what happens if they do a new trade req, then p2 is allowed to fill the first order still if it happened fast enough? solution: cache not-yet-filled orders :)
+- [] test with erc721s - instant add-remove without amount UI, and instant drag/drop.
 - [~] p2 trade done UI has get TX hash
 - [~] fix weird gas estimation in submission in metamask (tx failed cause of it, does Sequence offer this?)
-- [~] fix skyweaver token balance 1/100th??
+- [x] fix skyweaver token balance 1/100th??
+- [x] what happens if p1 signs, p2 changes order.. how do we invalidate p1's order without paying? :| e.g. what happens if they do a new trade req, then p2 is allowed to fill the first order still if it happened fast enough? solution: cache not-yet-filled orders :)
 - [x] fix trade complete css on small screens vertically
 - [x] fix trades not clearing correctly after trade submit
 - [x] let you pick who pays for trade